Why is this medication prescribed?

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain lab tests to check your body's response to buprenorphine and naloxone.

-In case of an emergency, you or a family member should tell the treating doctor or emergency room staff that you are taking buprenorphine or buprenorphine and naloxone.
+In case of an emergency, you or a family member should tell the treating doctor or emergency room staff that you are taking or using buprenorphine or buprenorphine and naloxone.

-Do not inject buprenorphine or buprenorphine and naloxone sublingual tablets.
+Do not inject buprenorphine or buprenorphine and naloxone sublingual film or tablets.
 Severe reactions may happen, including withdrawal symptoms.